Abstr4ctz/ModernSpellAlert/README.md

 ## ✨ Features
 - ✔️ Track any spell (e.g., Fireball) or proc (e.g., Shadow Trance).
+- ✔️ Track who casted AoE spells, totems, traps that affect you.
 - ✔️ Alerts about incoming spells at **cast start** for quick reactions.
 - ✔️ Add your own spells and procs easily.
+- ✔️ Quickly target the CASTER and the TARGET of lastly triggered alert.
 - ✔️ Play sound effects for spells included in [Rank14losSA](https://github.com/Fiskehatt/Rank14losSA).
 - ✔️ Fully customizable tracking options and visuals.